clpi/cyu.lua/README.md

 - `04/21/22 08:04` An ayu-based them, intended to be a personal theme I can continually modify and tweak over time.
 The repo itself is almost fully based on the (excellent) [tokyonight.nvim][tokyonight] theme and Github repo.
 The cuurrent end-product is something which looks vaguely colorful and resembles its inspiration Ayu ever-so-vaguely...
 I think?
-- If you would like to add this theme to your Vim/Neovim configuration, bearing in mind that it won't be maintained like other popular themes (instead more as a personal project), here's how to do so.

 ## Installation